Home > Everything You Need to Know About Applying for a French Visa

 Travelers from countries like the US, Canada, UK, and Australia will need to apply for ETIAS before visiting France for short stays from 2026 on.
 This is a simple, online process.

-If you hold a Schengen/French visa or are a citizen an EU/Schengen country, you do not need ETIAS.
+If you hold a Schengen/French visa or are a citizen of an EU/Schengen country, you do not need ETIAS.

 FAQs: Visas for France